PERK: Long-Context Reasoning as Test-Time Learning: Background and Preliminaries

-Test-time learning methods for reasoning stem from a key observation: CLMs can store and retrieve diverse information in their parameters from pre-training \cite{roberts-etal-2020-much,bayazit-etal-2024-discovering}.
-Yet these same models struggle with long-context problems \cite{hsieh2024rulerwhatsrealcontext, kuratov2024babilong, xu2024lifelongicl, levy2024tasktokensimpactinput}, despite the contexts containing far less information than what they've seen in pre-training.
+Test-time learning methods for reasoning stem from a key observation: CLMs can store and retrieve diverse information in their parameters from pre-training \citep{roberts-etal-2020-much,bayazit-etal-2024-discovering}.
+Yet these same models struggle with long-context problems \citep{hsieh2024rulerwhatsrealcontext, kuratov2024babilong, xu2024lifelongicl, levy2024tasktokensimpactinput}, despite the contexts containing far less information than what is seen during pre-training.
 CLMs may reason better with knowledge in their parameters than in context, motivating methods that encode new context parametrically for reasoning.

-\textbf{Training a CLM for Test-time Learning} $\;$ Given a distribution $R$ of possible reasoning problems, the optimal parameters $\params^*$ for a test-time learning CLM minimize the expected reasoning loss of the CLM's adaptation to each reasoning problem $r\sim R$:
+\textbf{Training a CLM for Test-time Learning.} $\;$ Given a distribution $R$ of possible reasoning problems, the optimal parameters $\params^*$ for a test-time learning CLM minimize the expected reasoning loss of the CLM's adaptation to each reasoning problem $r\sim R$:

 where $\phi(\params,\knowledge)$ is a CLM adaptation of $\params$ to the context $\knowledge$: $\phi(\params,\knowledge)=\alg(\nllloss,\knowledge,\params,\bm{h})$.